 • How ENERGY STAR® models can help you spend less money.

-• How to choose an energy-efficient heat pump system for your home.
+• How to select an energy-efficient heat pump system for your home.

 What Is SEER in Heat Pump?

-SEER (Seasonal Energy Efficiency Ratio) is a heat pump rating system that calculates how efficient air source heat pumps are at utilizing electricity for air conditioning.
-The greater the SEER, the more efficient they are at transferring heat during the cooling season.
+SEER (Seasonal Energy Efficiency Ratio) is a heat pump rating system that calculates how efficient air source heat pumps are at using electricity for air conditioning.
+The higher the SEER, the better they are at transferring heat during the cooling season.

 What Is a Good SEER Rating for a Heat Pump?